lxsbch/neuroCNVscore/README.md

 A completed feature list could be found under feature folder or at supplemnetary table from our paper.

 ### Feature matrix generation
 To run the script,please make sure you have bedtools (v2.29.2) installed.
-And all the FEATRUE files shall be in bed format including: chromosome, strat, end and score/information.
+And all the FEATRUE files shall be in bed format including: chromosome, start, end and score/information.

 >Region
 ```Bash